DataHenOfficial/ae_easy-login/README.md

 Feel confident to expirement with it until it fit all your needs.

-### Adding ae_easy-login to your project
+### Adding dh_easy-login to your project

-Let's assume a simple project implementing `ae_easy` like the one described on [ae_easy README.md](https://github.com/answersengine/ae_easy/blob/master/README.md) that scrapers your website.
+Let's assume a simple project implementing `dh_easy` like the one described on [dh_easy README.md](https://github.com/DataHenOfficial/dh_easy/blob/master/README.md) that scrapers your website.

 Now lets assume your website has a login page `https://example.com/login` with a session that expires before our sample project scrape job finish, causing all remaining webpages to respond `403` HTTP response code and fail... quite the problem isn't it?
-Well, not anymore, `ae_easy-login` gem to the rescue!
+Well, not anymore, `dh_easy-login` gem to the rescue!

 First, let's create our base module that will contain our session validation and recovery logic, for this example, we will call it `LoginEnable` :